Teaching Language Models Mechanistic Explainability Through MechSMILES: Discussion

+Several limitations should be noted.
+The current framework is restricted to polar mechanisms involving closed-shell electron movements.
+While these represent the majority of synthetic organic transformations, extension to radical pathways would be necessary to cover the full landscape of organic reactivity.
+Additionally, our environment requires all species contributing atoms or charges to be present in the initial state; it cannot infer missing reagents.
+The evaluation datasets, while the largest available, are skewed toward common reaction classes, and performance on rare or highly complex mechanisms remains to be systematically assessed.
+Furthermore, while the reaction environment imposes no inherent constraint on stereochemistry, the lack of datasets annotated with stereo-informed mechanisms meant that stereochemical outcomes could not be evaluated within the current framework.
+Finally, although the framework is architecture-agnostic in principle, we have evaluated only two model families (T5 and LLaMa); benchmarking additional architectures would strengthen the generality claim.

+Looking ahead, several directions follow naturally from this work.
+Extension to radical mechanisms would broaden applicability to photochemical reactions, and unlock some useful synthtic strategies such as radical brominations or Anti-Markovnikov additions.
+Integration of mechanism prediction with retrosynthetic search, rather than using it solely as a post-hoc filter, could enable CASP systems that plan at the mechanistic level, potentially discarding non-promising reactions faster.
+The low-data fine-tuning capability demonstrated here could be applied systematically across reaction classes to identify and fill gaps in mechanistic coverage.
+From a methodological perspective, the open-source environment and standardized benchmarking tasks provide a common framework for comparing future mechanism prediction systems, and we invite the community to contribute additional datasets and model architectures.

-We see this work as a step towards more explainable and chemically grounded CASP.
+We see this work as a step towards more explainable and chemically grounded CASP, bridging part of the gap existing between black-box models and human chemists through a shared representation.
 The mechanistic formalism presented here provides a foundation for integrating different levels of abstraction, leading to a more holistic view of the synthetic process, and ultimately enabling more robust and interpretable tools for automated synthetic chemistry.